Skip to main content

 Quiz Settings

-1. Shuffle Your Questions: If you enable this option, the questions you have selected for your Module will be displayed in a random order to your Student.
+1. Shuffle Your Questions: If you enable this option, the questions you have selected for your Module will be displayed in a random order to your learner.

-2. Force Sequential Ordering: Enabling this option will block your Student from skipping a question and moving on to the next one.
+2. Force Sequential Ordering: Enabling this option will block your learner from skipping a question and moving on to the next one.
 All questions must be answered in the order they are listed.

-3. Real Time Grading: When enabled, students will automatically see if they answered a quiz question correctly.
-A Submit Answer button will be appear on each question, as seen below.
+3. Real-Time Grading: When enabled, learners will automatically see if they answered a quiz question correctly.
+A Submit Answer button will appear on each question, as seen below.
 Clicking this will lock the question, and then grade the question.
 Once a question is submitted, the answer cannot be changed.
-If Submit Answer is not clicked, their answered will be saved and their selection can still be changed later on.
-However, if a student clicks the Submit Quiz button when they reach the final question, all previously saved answers will be submitted.
+If the Submit Answer is not clicked, their answer will be saved and their selection can still be changed later on.
+However, if a learner clicks the Submit Quiz button when they reach the final question, all previously saved answers will be submitted.

 Submit Answer button